GUDHI/GUDHI.github.io/_posts/2017-04-13-Gudhi-Release-2.0.0.md

 - cython (new package)

-     - A Cython package allows to compile a Python module to interface with the GUDHI library.
+     - A Cython package allows to compile a Python interface with the GUDHI library.

 - Spatial searching (new package)